 It looks like they'll be building this in to all the Google services that allow sharing (Maps, Video, YouTube, Reader, Picasaweb, Blogger, ...), but at the moment it's only supported in Google Video and via a browser (Share This) button.
 This suggests this is the mysterious Mocka-Mocka social service suggested in the Google Reader training video that was leaked earlier this month.

-It's still not properly launched, so I expect we'll see a 'home' page for the service, similar to the Digg or Del.icio.us front pages that show us what's getting shared and viewed the most, before too long. but you can still see the 'most popular' items, or you can see the most popular items by tag.
+It's still not properly launched,so I expect we'll see a 'home' page for the service, similar to the Digg or Del.icio.us front pages that show us what's getting shared and viewed the most, before too long. but you can still see the 'most popular' items, or you can see the most popular items by tag.

-a very workable replacement for sending emails of cool stuff you've found online (or having a blog for the same).
+As it is, it's a very workable replacement for sending emails of cool stuff you've found online (or having a blog for the same).

 For those playing at home, this accounts for the mysterious Google service 'S2'.